monade/circular-progress-bar/README.md

 ```

 All this css is pretty straight forward, the only things to note are:

 - `* { border: 1px solid red; }` is used only for visual debug purpose
 - in the `.circular { /*...*/ }` rule we hardcode the height and the width to match the diamater of the circle of the progress bar we are going to create, but this is only temporary, we'll remove it later.

-And now some basic javascript
+All that is left is some basic JavaScript:

 <h5 a><strong><code>index.js</code></strong></h5>
 ```js
 /**